sensu/sensu-docs/content/sensu-go/5.16/api/cluster-role-bindings.md

 ### `/clusterrolebindings/:clusterrolebinding` (DELETE) {#clusterrolebindingsclusterrolebinding-delete}

-The `/clusterrolebindings/:clusterrolebinding` API endpoint provides HTTP DELETE access to delete a cluster role binding from Sensu given the cluster role binding name.
+The `/clusterrolebindings/:clusterrolebinding` API endpoint provides HTTP DELETE access to delete a cluster role binding from Sensu (specified by the cluster role binding name).

 ### EXAMPLE {#clusterrolebindingsclusterrolebinding-delete-example}

-The following example shows a request to delete the cluster role binding `ops-binding`, resulting in a successful HTTP 204 No Content response.
+The following example shows a request to delete the cluster role binding `ops-binding`, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \